ezzatron/austenite/README.md

 ❯ GRPC_TIMEOUT                gRPC request timeout                        [ <ISO 8601 duration> ]                         ✗ set to 10S, must be an ISO 8601 duration
 ❯ LOG_LEVEL                   the minimum log level to record             [ debug | info | warn | error | fatal ] = info  ✗ set to silly, expected debug, info, warn, error, or fatal
 ❯ PORT                        listen port for the HTTP server             [ <port number> ] = 8080                        ✗ set to 65536, must be between 1 and 65535
-❯ READ_DSN                    database connection string for read-models    <string>                                      ✗ not set
+❯ READ_DSN                    database connection string for read-models    <string>                                      ✗ set to host=localhost, must have a minimum length of 30, but has a length of 14
 ❯ REDIS_PRIMARY_SERVICE_HOST  kubernetes `redis-primary` service host       <hostname>                                    ✗ set to .redis.example.org, must not begin or end with a dot
 ❯ REDIS_PRIMARY_SERVICE_PORT  kubernetes `redis-primary` service port       <port number>                                 ✗ set to 65536, must be between 1 and 65535
 ❯ SAMPLE_RATIO                ratio of requests to sample                 [ <number> ]                                    ✗ set to 1/100, must be numeric